Skip to main content

 4

-Select your From NumberEnter To Number (your phone number for testing)Click Start Phone CallIf voicemail is detected, agent will hang up
+Select your From NumberEnter To Number (your phone number for testing)Click Start Phone CallIf the agent detects voicemail, it hangs up

 1